xen-troops/meta-xt-prod-devel-rcar-gen4/README.md

 # Status

-This is a release 0.8.2-l3-offload of the L3 development product for the S4 Spider board.
+This is a release 0.8.3-l3-offload of the L3 development product for the S4 Spider board.

 This release provides L3 routing offload feature for IPv4 based on S4 R-Switch MFWD.
 The feature adds hardware configuration to MFWD via FIB notifier in order to offload CPU and use MFWD mechanisms for routing.

+Also, initial support of traffic control filters HW offload support was introduced.
+Now it supports patial HW offload of two TC filters - u32 and flower.
+For u32 matching by IPv4 fields and several actions can be performed to matched packets: drop, destination MAC mangling with skbmod and packet redirection with mirroring.
+For flower the only drop action and packet matching by IPv4 addresses are currently supported.

 # Building
 ## Requirements